 b) Submit the controlled assessment (s) to the examination board, but notify the board of suspected malpractice

-c) Or in cases where we have concerns about whether the work produced is the students own work, we may request for the student to re-do the controlled assessment (if permitted by the examination board).
+c) Or in cases where we have concerns about whether the work produced is the student’s own work, we may request for the student to re-do the controlled assessment (if permitted by the examination board).

 Complaints/Appeals: If the student wishes to appeal any assessment decisions they can do so using Stepping Stones complaints procedure, which is available on the school’s website (www.youngfoundations.com).
 Alternatively, for Appeals, please refer to Appeal Policy for the Awarding Body (sfjawards.com).